JeanRichard Aquascope 300m diving watch

 Numerals: Arabic

-Hands: Steel, rhodium coated with luminescent material
+Hands: Steel, rhodium-coated with luminescent material

-Strap: Black or white structured calfskin strap with polished stainless steel folding buckle
+Strap: Black (ref.
+60140-11-61C-ACHD) or white (ref.
+60140-11-11A-AC7D) structured calfskin strap with polished stainless steel folding buckle

 Crystal: Sapphire, AR-coated